Setup

 127

-We can now setup a quick routine resulting a table that contains all prescursors with corresponding averaged spectra:
+We can now setup a quick routine resulting in a table that contains all prescursors with corresponding averaged spectra:

 [14]: